 Once upon a time, I was a Lazy Lady.
-In 2011, I decided to train for a half-marathon and since then, I've done multiple 5ks, a 10k, a few fun runs and the Disney Princess Half Marathon.
-Please pull up a chair and join me in my continuing endeavor to be healthy, frugal and happy!
+In 2011, I decided to train for a half-marathon and since then, I've done 5ks, 10ks, 15ks, a few trail runs and over ten half-marathons!
+I haven't lost my focus though; I'm still lazy, and I'm still frugal, so please pull up a chair and join me in my continuing endeavor to be healthy, frugal and happy!

 Last weekend, I went to Jo-Ann's and picked out my tentacles.
 I decided to go with maribou boas, even though not 6 months ago, at the same store, I rejected the idea when my daughter suggested it!